2025 Chennai Super Kings season

-The 2025 season was the 16th season for the Indian Premier League franchise Chennai Super Kings.
-They were one of the ten teams that competed in the 2025 Indian Premier League (IPL).
-The team finished in fifth place in the previous season.
-Mid-season, MS Dhoni took over as the captain after Ruturaj Gaikwad was ruled out due to injury.
+The 2025 season was the 16th season for the Indian Premier League (IPL) cricket franchise Chennai Super Kings.
+They were one of the ten teams that competed in the 2025 IPL.
+Mid-season, MS Dhoni took over as the captain after Ruturaj Gaikwad withdrew due to injury.
 The team was coached by Stephen Fleming.

-The Chennai Super Kings had a poor season, and was the first team to be eliminated from the 2025 IPL.
-The team lost five matches at home in a season for the first time, and finished the season in last place (10th) with four wins from 14 matches.
+Chennai Super Kings had a poor season and were the first team to be eliminated from the 2025 IPL.
+The team lost five matches at home in a season for the first time and finished the season in last place (tenth) with four wins from 14 matches.
+Shivam Dube scored the most runs (357) while Noor Ahmad took the most wickets (24) for Chennai in the 2025 season.

 Pre-season

-The 2025 Indian Premier League was the 18th edition of the Indian Premier League (IPL), a professional Twenty20 (T20) cricket league held in India, organized by the Board of Control for Cricket in India (BCCI).
-The Chennai Super Kings are the joint-most successful franchise with 5 title wins.
-The tournament featured ten teams competing in 74 matches from 22 March to 3 June 2025 across 13 venues in India.
+The 2025 Indian Premier League was the 18th edition of the Indian Premier League (IPL), a professional Twenty20 (T20) cricket league, organised by the Board of Control for Cricket in India (BCCI).
+Chennai Super Kings are the joint-most successful franchise with 5 title wins.
+The team finished in fifth place in the previous season.
+The tournament featured ten teams competing in 74 matches from 22 March to 3 June 2025.
 Chennai played all their home matches at M. A. Chidambaram Stadium, except for the last one, which was moved to Arun Jaitley Cricket Stadium following the IPL's suspension and rescheduling.